mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 More information about advanced prompts can be found in the [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/advanced-prompts.html).

 Further, there is the possibility to use placeholder variables in agent prompt templates.
-For example, in the orchestration prompt template the **$prompt_session_attributes$** placeholder variable can be used to ingest the information from the `PromptSessionAttribute` entity into the prompt, if it were specified as part of the `InvokeAgentRequest`.
+For example, in the orchestration prompt template the **$prompt_session_attributes$** placeholder variable can be used to ingest the information from the `PromptSessionAttribute` entity into the prompt, if it was specified as part of the `InvokeAgentRequest`.

-A complete overview of available placeholder variables in agent prompt templates can be found in the [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-placeholders.html).
+For a complete overview of the placeholder variables available in agent prompt templates, see the [AWS documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-placeholders.html).